Why is my labia minora larger than my labia majora?

 What Should I Do?

 A procedure called labiaplasty can be performed by a skilled plastic surgeon.
+Its endless benefits helps you to reshape your labia minora or majora.
 There are three different types of labiaplasty surgeries available:

 - The Trim Technique.
-A small vertical incision is made along the length of the labia minora.
-Any excess vaginal tissue is removed, and the incision is sutured shut.
+A small incision is made along the length of the labia minora.
+Any excess labial tissue is removed, and the incision is meticulously sutured.

 - The Wedge Technique.
-A wedge of tissue is removed from the thickest part of the labia minora, then the two detached sides are closed up and sutured together.
+A wedge of tissue is removed from the longest part of the labia minora, then the two detached sides are closed up and sutured together.

 - The De-epithelialization Technique.
 Similar to the Trim Technique except that inner labial tissue is removed, as opposed to the tissue on the outer edge.
 The incision is then sutured closed.